hedii/php-crawler/README.md

 # php-crawler

+***This repository has not been updated since a long time and I am not using it anymore.
+Please feel free to fork it and do whatever you want with it.***

 [![Build Status](https://travis-ci.org/hedii/php-crawler.svg?branch=master)](https://travis-ci.org/hedii/php-crawler)

 A crawler application with a php backend using Laravel, and a js frontend using vuejs, that finds email addresses on the internets.